KapitalSP/VOID/README.txt

+“VOID is not an AI.
+It’s a chassis for AI engines.”

 VOID: The Hybrid AI Chassis (v22.0)
 VOID is a lightweight, zero-dependency AI infrastructure designed to run anywhere—from high-end PCs to Android phones.
 It features a unique Hybrid Switching system that lets you toggle between local hardware and cloud intelligence with a single click.